-All scholars take HONS 335, Wealth and Poverty, at the end of their junior year for three credits.
-It involves a three-week trip to Hong Kong, China and Sabah, Malaysia, giving students first hand experience with the extremes of global development.
-This class explores the causes and consequences of wealth and poverty globally from the viewpoint of the disciplines of economics, sociology and religion.
-It then explores possible responses to the disparities of wealth and poverty.
+This class, and its prerequisite, explores the causes and consequences of wealth and poverty through the disciplines of economics, sociology and religion.
+Students are then encouraged to explore their responses to the gap between wealth and poverty.
 Scholars recieve a $2,000 scholarship for study abroad, which may be applied to this course.

 To learn more about their experience, check out the slideshow: